 London indie festival of 24frames is a bi-monthly IMDB qualified online short award festival based in London.
 The festival aims to provide a platform for short filmmakers to be seen and heard as best as possible.
 With this goal, filmmakers don't need to submit their projects for every award category to be considered for different awards.
 Each project only needs to be submitted for one general category.
 With each submission, the project will be considered for all of the prizes.
 All of this happens at a very affordable price.
 The festival is very competitive: Each season, our jury selects each category's winners through private screenings (there will be no physical screening; we will issue customized certificates for the winners).
 The winners of each season will be then considered for the online competition.

-Palm Springs Shorts is a bi-monthly online awards event.
-The festival will welcome any independent project from all genres.
-The Festival is looking for independent projects from all genres, particularly low or no-budget ones and all countries.
+Dublin World Film Festival champions new film talent by providing a seasonal showcase and meeting point for new and established filmmakers, industry delegates and the local audience.
+The festival is a friendly and inclusive festival in which the work of emerging filmmakers is presented in the context of an international programme.
+We believe that international collaboration is vital for filmmakers.
+The festival not only advocates the importance of short films in progressing future generations of filmmakers but provides a meeting place where the partnership can begin.
 The selection process has two parts.
-First, the submitted projects are judged through private screenings by our internal programming team, and they will select the Finalist films of each edition.
-Then the Festival's jurors, who are a random team of invited experts mainly from the film industry, will privately review the films and award the best projects.
-All of the winners will receive the official laurel and an achievement certificate and can request an online screening.
-Winner's announcements will be released through our social media to help promote the films.
+First, the submitted projects are judged through private screenings by our internal programming team, and they will select the semi-finals films of each edition.
+Then the Festival's jurors, a random team of invited experts mainly from the film industry, will privately review the films and award the best projects.
+All of the winners will receive the official laurel and an achievement certificate.
+The winner's announcements will be released through our social media to help promote the films.